 Mixed weather conditions and a lack of racing car activity on the course limited the first Revival’s success, but a second edition was organised in May 2017, this time with more motorsport content, including a timed sprint event.
 Despite 11,000 spectators turning out to make the event much more of a success and leading to an announcement that it would become a yearly event, the Revival has to date failed to be repeated for a third time.

-With thanks to Iain Nicolson for some of the information in this track history.
+With special thanks to Iain Nicolson for some of the information in this track history.